student-it-web/valorant_lore/README.md

 # VALORANT Lore & Agent Select Clone

 A simple Valorant Lore site that tells the different story of every agents.
+(NOT YET RESPONSIVE)

 ## 🚀 Live Demo
 You can view the live project here: [https://student-it-web.github.io/valorant_lore/src/]